-- There was also one of the original Tracey Ullman Simpsons shorts were Bart and Lisa went to a horror movie.
+- There was also one of the shorts on the The Tracey Ullman Show, where Bart and Lisa went to a horror movie.
 Bart pesters Lisa to not act "like a girl" during the scary parts.
 Naturally, Bart is the one who freaks out.

 - Homer and Marge tried it in a scary carnival ride.